jezzsantos/saastack/docs/how-to-guides/200-create-pattern-toolkit.md

 > A Service operation is essentially an HTTP endpoint (or a minimal API).

-An endpoint is defined by a request and a response, and has a route, and a HTTP method and some other attributes like authentication scheme and authorization rules, etc. Most service operations also require a request validator.
+An endpoint is defined by a request and a response, and has a route, and an HTTP method and some other attributes like authentication scheme and authorization rules, etc. Most service operations also require a request validator.

 Run these commands to define a "Service Operation", as a child of the Subdomain.